 Ghazaleh Haratinezhad Torbati, Andrew Yates, Gerhard Weikum.
 You Get What You Chat: Using Conversations to Personalize Search-based Recommendations.
-In Proceedings of the 43nd European Conference on Information Retrieval (ECIR) 2021 (to appear).
+In Proceedings of the 43nd European Conference on Information Retrieval (ECIR 2021), pages 207-223, March 2021.

 The dataset contains user data (filled questionnaires, chats, assessments) is downloadable here: